How to make the most out of one day in London

 There are plenty of long-running musicals and plays that have entertained audiences for decades.
 The amount of shows in the West End can make choosing a production a struggle.
 If you’re looking for inspiration, why not take a trip to the longest running musical in the West End?

-The Queen’s Theatre is the home of Les Misérables, which has celebrated its 33rd birthday in the West End.
-The main plot tells the story of Jean Valjean, a man has served time in prison for stealing a loaf of bread for stealing a loaf of bread for his family.
+The Sondheim Theatre is the home of Les Misérables, which has been in the West End since 1985.
+The main plot tells the story of Jean Valjean, a man has served time in prison for stealing a loaf of bread for his family.
 As he is released on parole, Valjean realises that he wants to turn over a new leaf and start a new life.
 But, in revolutionary France, this isn’t as easy as it sounds.

 Featuring a soundtrack with well-known musical theatre tunes including “One Day More”, “Bring Him Home” and “I Dreamed a Dream”, you’ll want to hear the people sing at Les Misérables.